 You can also put vitamins directly onto your skin for a real boost.
 Try vitamin-infused products like a vitamin C serum.

-This article was originally written by Yours editors.
-For more, check out our sister site, Yours.
+This article originally appeared on our sister site, Yours.